 I have decided to try to make a USB 2.0 switch.
-If used carefully I can attach a USB memory stick to the hub.
+If used carefully I can attach a USB memory stick or other devices to the hub.

 There are proper USB 2.0 MUX out there e.g. On Semi NCN9252.
 It is a fine pitched (0.4mm) DFN parts targeted for skinny consumer electronic devices.
 Their pin placements doesn't exactly make sense without a multilayer PCB, but I have to work with what is available.

 As an alternative, one could possibly make a USB 2.0 MUX out of 3 DTDP relays.
 Short pieces of twist pair from CAT5/6 could be used to wire things together.
 CAT5/6 have 100 ohms impedance which is within the USB specs.